 Report | Hybrid Working 20214Sight Communications

 Customers accepted reduced service as companies shifted to working from home, but now expect a return to ‘normal service’ with improved response times and a stronger customer experience.
 Those that invest in good technology, rather than relying on declining customer goodwill, will generate a better experience and potentially stronger sales.
+This article looks at a hybrid working report alongside the advantages and disadvantes remote working brings.

 The challenge facing businesses is how to resume a professional service while simultaneously adapting to the new norm: hybrid working.
 The answer lies in empowering customer-facing staff with the right tools that not only let them work from home as seamlessly as they work from the office or call centre, but also allow customers to interact how they prefer, says Dave Harrison, head of sales and marketing at 4Sight Comms.